TingleDinkle/CCNA-PREP/README.md

 https://www.youtube.com/watch?v=Pcj5t03UXAU

-THIS CAN BE FOUND IN FOLDER `packet-tracer` and can be run via Cisco Packet Tracer.
+THIS CAN BE FOUND IN FOLDER `packet-tracer` and can be run via `Cisco Packet Tracer`.